Greene rebuffs Jan. 6 criticism during tense hearing - NewsBreak

 The case centers on a provision of the 14th Amendment of the U.S. Constitution – known as the disqualification clause – which effectively bars any person from holding federal office who has previously taken an oath to protect and defend the Constitution and who has “engaged in insurrection” against the United States.

 The challengers argue that the Jan.
-6 riot at the U.S. Capitol was an insurrection, that Greene was involved in the attack and that her involvement should preclude her from serving in Congress.Missouri lawmakers consider extending proposed ban on gender-affirming care to adults
+6 riot at the U.S. Capitol was an insurrection, that Greene was involved in the attack and that her involvement should preclude her from serving in Congress.Woman in critical condition after jumping from apartment building to escape suspect who tied her up

 Attorneys for the challengers sought to make the case that although Greene was not directly involved in the riot on Jan.
 6, she played a crucial role in inciting it and should be held accountable.